 You can follow the same procedures to reshape the rows.

-3. Using Mouse to Fix the Cell Size Manually
+3. Using the Mouse to Fix the Same Size for All Excel Cells Manually

-- Firstly, have a close look at the names of columns B and C. You can notice that an extension border is there between these two columns.
+- Firstly, take a close look at the names of columns B and C. You can notice that an extension border is there between these two columns.

 - Secondly, point the mouse cursor on the extension border.
-The cursor will change its shape into a sign or symbol which directs you to stretch rightward or leftward.
+The cursor will change its shape into a sign or symbol that directs you to stretch rightward or leftward.

 - Currently, double-click the left button of the mouse, and the result will be displayed at once.